-Support the intent of the proposed changes in P294, however, are concerned that this may encapsulate metabolites of chemicals in all cases where no MRL or health concern is evident.
-This may also include normal and harmless metabolites, derivatives and degradation products indistinguishable from chemicals inherently present in foods.
+Supported the intent of the proposed changes in P294, however, were concerned that this might encapsulate metabolites of chemicals in all cases where no MRL or health concern was evident.
+This might also include normal and harmless metabolites, derivatives and degradation products indistinguishable from chemicals inherently present in foods.